madeddie/tyora/README.md

 ## Origin of name

-In Finnish, "työ" means "work", "pyörä" means "wheel".
-"Työrä" would be "work wheel"?
+The name "tyora" is derived from Finnish words: "työ" meaning "work" and "pyörä" meaning "wheel".
 Anyway, `pyora` was already taken, so I went with `tyora`... ;)

 ## Contributing